Blog2013 ≫ Canterbury in MakeZine

 ⬅️ :: ➡️

-Paul Clarkeʼs blog - I live in Hythe near Folkestone, Kent.
-Wed to Clare and dad to two, I'm a full stack web engineer, + I do js / Node, some ruby, python, php etc. I like pubs, parkrun, eating, home automation + other diy jiggery-pokery, history, genealogy, Television, squirrels, pirates, lego, + TIME TRAVEL.
+Paulʼs blog - I live in A sleepy town, Kent.
+Married + dad to two, I am a full stack web engineer, + I do js / node, some ruby, python, php etc. I like pubs, parkrun, eating, home automation 🤖 + other diy jiggery-pokery, history, tree stuff, TV, squirrels, pirates, lego, + time travel.